Creating A Modern Kitchen Design

 The latest contemporary cabinetry is a simple and sophisticated option for transforming your kitchen into a modern space.
 A streamlined, contemporary kitchen design, combined with integrated appliances, thoughtful lighting and a mix of levels helps to keep your room clutter-free whilst leaving you more space to relax and entertain.

-How to create a modern kitchen design
+How do you create a modern kitchen design?

 If it’s a paired-back, linear space you’re after, then handleless cabinetry is for you.
 Our latest design, Linear Edge is a handleless door with a clean-lined full-width cutback for a very modern aesthetic.
 Its in-frame construction gives it an edge on some flat fronted designs and makes it extremely durable.
 In smaller kitchen spaces, the absence of handles helps to make a room feel bigger, while in a kitchen with lots of cabinetry, it prevents an overload of steel handles.
 If you don’t want to commit to all handleless doors then you can give a run of classic Shaker cabinets a modern edge by dressing them with sleek bar handles, adding modern built-in appliances and topping with cool composite worktops.
 For added contemporary chic, mix and match styles incorporating flat-fronted wall cabinets.